Karen Blixen: Life in Kenya, 1913–1931

 The land was not well-suited for coffee cultivation, given its high elevation.
 The couple hired local workers: most were Kikuyu who lived on the farmlands at the time of the couple's arrival, but there were also Wakamba, Kavirondo, Swahili, and Masai.
-Initially, Bror worked the farm, but it soon became evident that he had little interest in it and preferred to leave running the farm to Blixen while he went on safari.
+Initially, Bror worked the farm, but it soon became evident that he had little interest in it and preferred to leave running the farm to Karen while he went on safari.
 For the first time, English became the language she used daily.
-About the couple's early life in the African Great Lakes region, Blixen later wrote,Here at long last one was in a position not to give a damn for all conventions, here was a new kind of freedom which until then one had only found in dreams!
+About the couple's early life in the African Great Lakes region, Karen later wrote,Here at long last one was in a position not to give a damn for all conventions, here was a new kind of freedom which until then one had only found in dreams!

-Blixen and her husband were quite different in education and temperament, and Bror Blixen was unfaithful to his wife.
+Karen and her husband were quite different in education and temperament, and Bror Blixen was unfaithful to his wife.

 According to Peter Capstick, "It was not long after Blixen and his wife settled on their farm that he started womanizing."
 Capstick goes on to say, "His forays into town and his often wild socializing at the Muthaiga Club, coupled with a legendary indiscipline when it came to money and honoring his debts, soon gave the charming Swede a notorious reputation."

-As a consequence, she was diagnosed with syphilis according to her biographer Judith Thurman.
+As a consequence, she was diagnosed with syphilis, according to her biographer Judith Thurman.
 She herself attributed her symptoms, in a letter to her brother Thomas, to syphilis acquired at 29 years old from her husband toward the end of their first year of marriage in 1915.
-However, later in life, her medical records do not support that diagnosis.
-She had been locally prescribed mercury and arsenic, a treatment for the disease in her time.
-It is now believed that some of her later symptoms were the result of heavy metal poisoning.
+However, although there is no doubt that she had the disease, it is believed that some of the symptoms she suffered late in life and attributed to syphilis had other causes.
+While in Africa she had been prescribed mercury and arsenic as treatment for syphilis and it is now believed that some of her later symptoms were the result of heavy metal poisoning.

 At her farm, she also used to take care of local sick persons, including those suffering from fever, variola, meningitis and typhus.

-She returned to Denmark in June 1915 for treatment which proved successful.
-Although Blixen's illness was eventually cured (some uncertainty exists), it created medical anguish for years to come.
+She returned to Denmark in June 1915 for treatment with the newly discovered antibiotic Salvarsan which proved helpful.
+Although Karen's illness may have eventually been cured or alleviated (some uncertainty exists), it created medical anguish for years to come.